decentraland/builder-client/README.md

 )
 ```

-**To consider**

-The item's thumbnail and the wearable image must be set either manually, by using the factory's `withThumbnail` method or by including the file `thumbnail.png` in the item's contents.

-### Building an item
+#### Building an item

 Building an item is the last step of the item's creation.
-The `build` method returns a `Promise` that resolves to an object containing the
+The `build` method returns a `Promise` that resolves to an object containing the item and the item's new contents:
-item and the item's new contents, that is the variables values that are needed to do an item insert or update using the client.

 ```typescript
 const itemFactory = new ItemFactory(oldItem)